PREPARING FOR SURGERY

 - Delivers constant, comfortable temperature

-- More convenient and less mess than ice or gel packs
+- More convenient and less messy than ice or gel packs

 - Helpful controlling pain immediately following surgery